Project-And-Factory/BlurLyric/README.md

     proxy_connect_timeout 30s;
     proxy_read_timeout 86400s;
     proxy_send_timeout 30s;
-    proxy_http_version 1.1;`
+    proxy_http_version 1.1;
     proxy_set_header Upgrade $http_upgrade;
     proxy_set_header Connection "upgrade";

 }
 ```

 ## Help Us

-Your donation will help us pay for the operating costs of the online service at <a herf="https://web.blurlyric.app/">https://web.blurlyric.app/</a> and support our development.
+Your donation will help us pay for the operating costs of the online service at [https://web.blurlyric.app/](https://web.blurlyric.app/) and support our development.
 Thank you for using our product.
-If you think our product is useful, please click the "Star"
+If you think our product is useful, please click the "Star" button.

 ### Do you have any good ideas?

-If you have any good suggestions, reference designs, or open-source code, please feel free to share with us through Pull requests.
-If you are a UI design expert but do not know how to code, you can submit an issue, or you can send your ideas or designs to [2261129603@qq.com](mailto:2261129603@qq.com) or [master@pafworld.top](mailto:master@pafworld.top), or join the [Telegram](https://t.me/pafnetwork) group.
+If you have any good suggestions, reference designs, or open-source code, please feel free to share them with us through Pull requests.
+If you are a UI design expert but do not know how to code, you can submit an issue or send your ideas or designs to [2261129603@qq.com](mailto:2261129603@qq.com) or [master@pafworld.top](mailto:master@pafworld.top), or join the [Telegram](https://t.me/pafnetwork) group.
 We welcome your participation.

-### Thanks to the following projects for providing us with inspiration, reference designs and core code:
+### Thanks to the following projects for providing us with inspiration, reference designs, and core code:

 - [Binaryify/NeteaseCloudMusicApi](https://github.com/Binaryify/NeteaseCloudMusicApi)
 - [qier222/YesPlayMusic](https://github.com/qier222/YesPlayMusic)